nabeelre/BTSbot/CITATION.md

-If you use or reference `BTSbot` in a work, please cite our [publication](https://ui.adsabs.harvard.edu/abs/2024arXiv240115167R/abstract).
+If you use or reference `BTSbot` in a work, please cite our [original publication](https://ui.adsabs.harvard.edu/abs/2024ApJ...972....7R/abstract).

 ```
 @ARTICLE{2024ApJ...972....7R,